5mehulhelp5/magento2-ai-category-hero-images/README.md

 ## How It Works

-1. The command selects random products from the specified category
+1. The extension selects random products from the specified category
-2. It generates a prompt based on the category name and product information
+1. It generates a prompt based on the category name and product information
-3. It enhances the prompt with information about the products
-4. The enhanced prompt is sent to OpenAI's GPT-Image-1 model using a direct cURL request
+1. The enhanced prompt is sent to OpenAI's GPT-Image-1 model using a direct cURL request
-5. The generated image is saved to the Magento media directory
+1. The generated image is saved to the Magento media directory
-6. The image is set as the category image
+1. The image is set as the category image

-## Technical Notes

-This module uses a direct cURL implementation to communicate with the OpenAI API instead of the OpenAI PHP client library.
-This approach was chosen to avoid RFC 7230 header compatibility issues that were encountered with the client library.

 ## License